Wizkid: 2019–2023: "Brown Skin Girl", Made in Lagos and international collaborations

+2024–present: Morayo and new record projects

 On 18 October 2024, Wizkid released the song "Piece of My Heart" featuring American singer Brent Faiyaz as the lead single from his forthcoming sixth studio album Morayo.

-In November 2024, Asake's song "MMS", which featured Wizkid, was nominated for Best African Music Performance at the 67th Annual Grammy Awards.
-This was Wizkid's fifth nomination for the coveted honor in his career.
+In November 2024, Wizkid was nominated for Best African Music Performance at the 67th Annual Grammy Awards for his featuring on "MMS" by Nigerian singer Asake.
 On 22 November 2024, Wizkid released his sixth studio album Morayo of sixteen songs featuring Asake, Anaïs Cardot, Brent Faiyaz, Jazmine Sullivan, and Tiakola.

+In 2025, Wizkid embarked on the Morayo World Tour, with scheduled dates across Europe, the United States, and Canada.
+Several scheduled dates in North America and Europe were later cancelled, although select European performances proceed as planned.
+In June 2025 he headline Morocco's Mawazine Festival.
+Though he was featured on severals singles, including "Dynamite" by Tyla, "Gimme Dat" by Ayra Starr, "Forever Be Mine" by Gunna and "Kai!" by Olamide.
+On December 28, 2025 he headline his music show titled GOAT: The Greatest of All Time Experience at Tafawa Balewa Square in Lagos.

+On 23 January 2026 Wizkid published his collaborative EP Real, Vol. 1 with Asake, which featured the songs "Turbulence" and "Jogodo", both charted on the UK Singles Chart.
+Later that year, Wizkid collaborated with DJ Tunez on the single "State of Mind", marking another addition to their long-standing music partnership.

 Endorsements

 In 2012, Wizkid signed a one-year endorsement deal with Pepsi reportedly worth US$350,000.
 He travelled to Beirut, Lebanon, with Tiwa Savage for a Pepsi commercial shoot.
 On 28 May 2013, Premium Times reported that Wizkid had signed a one-year deal with MTN Nigeria.
 The newspaper also reported that Wizkid's Pepsi contract was renewed for two more years.
 In November 2013, Wizkid signed an endorsement deal with Guinness for the Guinness World of More concert, held at the Eko Convention Centre of the Eko Hotel and Suites on Victoria Island, Lagos.
 In June 2015, Pulse Nigeria reported that Wizkid had left MTN and signed a ₦128 million deal with GLO.
 He is the first African artist to reach one million followers on Twitter.